yduf/yduf.github.io/_posts/2020-07-09-build-your-own-alpha-zero.md

 ![caption](https://miro.medium.com/max/902/1*ROq9V2D5eR_dDFFFfjA5zw.png)

+## Ref
+- [AlphaGo Zero - How and Why it Works][http://tim.hibal.org/blog/alpha-zero-how-and-why-it-works/)

 ## Learning Algorithm summary

 - Mentally play through possible future scenarios, giving priority to promising paths, whilst also considering how others are most likely to react to your actions and continuing to explore the unknown.